nsolanki0/muc1-kmer-diagnostics/README.md

 The dissertation provides the detailed methodological rationale, experimental design, parameter choices, results, and interpretation.
 This repository is intended to provide the corresponding computational workflows and reproducibility information.

+The thesis was undertaken as part of the MSc Bioinformatics programme at University of Potsdam and conducted at Robert Koch Institute, Berlin, in collaboration with Sorbonne University, Paris.

 ## Data

 The repository contains the code required to generate the simulated data and to perform the downstream analyses using simulated and, where applicable, real sequencing data.